Distributed Framework Construction for Affine Formation Control: Conclusion

 \section{Conclusion}

-This paper have addressed the issue of constructing affine formation frameworks in a distributed manner in three scenarios, i.e., vertex addition, edge deletion and vertex deletion.
+This paper have addressed the issue of constructing affine frameworks in a distributed manner in three scenarios, i.e., vertex addition, edge deletion and vertex deletion.
 We have designed strategies to construct frameworks with universal rigidity and affine localizability from the geometric perspective based on the structure of weighted graphs used to describe topology of affine formations.
 Naturally, comprehensive theoretical analysis has been provided to demonstrate the effectiveness, and simulations have been presented to verify the compatibility with distributed affine formation control proposals.
 Moreover, the comparative simulation has demonstrated the rapidity in constructing large-scale affine formations.
 Our approach relaxes the requirements for global information and computing resources, making it more easy to implement for robot swarms to perform various tasks.
 One future research direction is to extend distributed framework construction algorithms to directed graphs.
+Furthermore, how to integrate the dynamic control scheme design of multi-agent systems with the proposed time-varying framework construction strategy in this paper for comprehensive theoretical analysis to obtain better performance of affine formation control, such as faster convergence speed and lower energy consumption, is also a promising research problem.

 \appendices